ekline/draft-6man-pmo/README.md

 Internet-Draft             IPv6 PathMTU Option                 July 2019

+   layer mechanism).
+The Link MTU MUST be used for all link-local destinations.

+   The Link MTU SHOULD also be used for all on-link destinations, to maintain compatibility with existing behavior and expectations.
+For the same reason, the Link MTU SHOULD be used for destinations within any PIO prefix in the RA, even if the L bit is not set.
+As noted in [RFC5942], a destination may at some time be learned to be on-link, and this information may expire or be changed.

+   For all other destinations, an initial Path MTU SHOULD be determined by first looking for a prefix that includes the destination in a Path MTU Option and using the corresponding MTU value.
+If no such prefix exists, the Link MTU SHOULD be assumed to be the default.

+   Note that as a matter of convenience a Path MTU Option may contain an entry for ::/0 even when the router lifetime is zero.
+This in no way indicates that the router will function as a default gateway.
+   Rather, it may be used to apply a Path MTU to all prefixes listed in an RIO (for example).

+5.  notes

+   IPv6 Router Advertisement Path MTU Option TLV Type = TBD Length = units of 8 octets, including TL bytes, with zero padding at the end as required { 4 byte MTU, 1 byte # of prefixes, [ { 1 byte of prefixlen, 0-16 bytes of prefix address, trailing zeros dropped }, ...  ] } { 4 byte MTU, 1 byte # of prefixes, [ { 1 byte of prefixlen,
    0-16 bytes of prefix address, trailing zeros dropped }, ...  ] } MTUs
    less than IPv6 min MTU must be ignored and treated as 1280.
 Regular MTU option applies to on-link destinations.
 In environments where